muxtor-tech/atomq/README.md

 ### Limitations

-- Maximum queue length: 65535 items; Limitation coming from design decisions
+- Maximum queue length: 65535 items; limitation coming from design decisions.
+- Queue lenght must be power of 2.
-- Tested and designed for C11 ISO/IEC 9899:2011 standard
+- Tested and designed for minimum C11 ISO/IEC 9899:2011 standard.
-- Tested with GCC 13.2.0 on WSL environment
+- Tested with GCC 13.2.0 on WSL environment.

 ### Example